Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-If you just need one site, Bluehost offers one domain name free for the first year.
+If you just need one site, Hostinger offers one domain name free for the first year.
 So, this is an excellent option if you need a single domain name and web hosting for a new website

 Domain names may feel like a “set it and forget it” type of thing.
 But in reality, they require ongoing management including renewals, security, and accessibility.

 The good news is that there is not a ton of work that goes into domain management, especially if you only have one site.
 If you have a bunch of domains under your control, the management features become a lot more important.

 Different domain registrars may handle domain management differently, so it’s crucial to understand how things work with the company you choose.